-The undersigned stockho older of CHINA BANKIN or in his CORPORATION ("China Bank") hereby appoints ence, the Chairman of the meeting, as proxy, to present and Stock Bank on May 7 ame as p oroxy of the undersigned stockholder, at the Annual Meeting of the adjournments and postponements thereof, for the purpose 1.
-Election of Dire ectors 3.
-Approval of Annual Report Vote for all nomin ees lis ted be elow: Yes No Abstain Hans T. S Gilbert U. William C Dee Jose y T. S ) 4.
-Approval of audited financial statements for the year Ended December 31, 2019 Peter S. D. Joaquin T Dee arita L San Juan Yes NoAbstain Herbert T. Independ .
-Sy nn H. Hwar ıg 5.
-Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including ratification of related party Withhold authority for all nomi nees listed above transactions Withhold dauthority y to vot the nomine sted below: e/s Yes NoAbstain 6.
-Appointment of SyCipGorresVelayo& Co. as external auditor 2.
-Approval of Mi nutos of the Ma 2010 Appur al Mootine Yes No Abstain ۷. of Stockholders uie ivia ay 2, 2 2019 Alliluo ai ivieetiiiç 7.
-Amendment of By-laws Yes No A bstain Yes No Abstain 8.
-Such other matters as may properly come before the meeting Yes No Abstain Thior arana ahauld ha raceived ! hu tha Corne arata Caara tom , on or bofor to April 20, 2020, the deadline for submission of proving · • • • re April 30, 2020, the deadline for submission of proxies. subse instar equent proxy, de livered to stockhold the Seler per ecreta sonal ary at least ly attends t three (3) he meetir busin ng in by the stockholder through notice in writing, or superseded by ess days before any scheduled meeting, but shall not apply in person and expresses his/her intention to vote in person.
-No hereof. direct "for" s ion is made, this s proxy w ers as ma rill be v y prop oted erly c "for" the ele ection of a the mee all nor ecuted, will be voted in the manner as directed herein.
-If no minees and "for" the approval of the matters stated above and a the manner described in the information statement and/or as SIGN ED IN THE PRE SENCE OF: Signature of Stockholder/ Authorized Signatory Printed Name of Stockholder
+The undersigned stockholder of CHINA BANKING CORPORATION ("China Bank") hereby appoints the Chairman of the meeting, as proxy, to present and vote all shares of stocks registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of China Bank on June 18, 2020, Thursday, and at any of the adjournments and postponements thereof, for the purpose of acting on the following matters:

+1. Election of Directors 3.
+Approval of Annual Report Vote for all nomine ees listed below: YesNoAbstain Hans T. Sy Gilbert U. Dee Harley T. Sy Jose T. Sio 4.
+Approval of audited financial statements for the year ended December 31, 2019 William C. Whang Peter S. Dee Margarita L. San Juan Philip S.L.
+Tsai YesNoAbstain Joaquin T. Dee Herbert T. Sy Independent · 5.
+Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including ratification of related party withhold authority for all nominees listed above transactions Withhold authority listed below: to vote for the nominee/s YesNoAbstain iisted below.
+6. Appointment of SyCip Gorres Velayo & Co. as external auditor - YesNoAbstain 2.
+Approval of Minutes of the of Stockholders ne May 2, 2019 Annual Meeting 7.
+Amendment of By-laws YesNo Abstain YesNoAbstain 8.
+Such other matters as may properly come before the meeting YesNoAbstain This proxy should be received b by the Corporate Secretary on or before ore June 11, 2020, the deadline for submission of proxies. subse equent proxy, delivered to nces where the stockhold the Secretary at least three (3) busine by the stockholder through notice in writing, or superseded by ness days before any scheduled meeting, but shall not apply in person and expresses his/her intention to vote in person.
+No hereof. direct "for" s ion is made, this proxy wisuch other matters as may ill be voted "for" the election of a all non ecuted, will be voted in the manner as directed herein.
+If no minees and "for" the approval of the matters stated above and n the manner described in the information statement and/or as SIGN ED IN THE PRESENCE (OF: Signature of Stockholder/ Authorized Signatory Printed Name of Stockholder Date